Talk Therapy Focused on Your Needs

 - Parenting issues

 Dealing with insurance companies can be a daunting task.
-Listed below are some instructions to help ease the difficulty of that process.
+Listed below are some tips to help ease the difficulty of that process.

 It is best to contact your insurance company before your first session to understand your benefits.
 The Customer Service number is generally located on the back of your card.
 Please obtain the following information: